 In this guide, we review the best sports prediction sites available right now and break down the types of sports markets you can trade, how pricing works, and what to look for when choosing a platform.

-Prediction market sites are structured on trading contracts on real-world event outcomes, such as sports.
-Essentially, you’ll be buying and selling Yes/No positions based on the event outcome.
-“Yes” contracts payout if an event occurs, while “No” contracts payout if an event doesn’t.
+Prediction market sites facilitate trading contracts based on real-world event outcomes, such as sports.
+You buy and sell Yes/No positions depending on the expected result.
+“Yes” contracts pay out if the event occurs; “No” contracts pay out if it does not.

-Now, if your predictions are correct, you’ll be settled at $1 per contract bought.
-However, if you’re wrong, your contracts resolve at $0.
+If your prediction is correct, you settle at $1 per contract.
+If incorrect, contracts resolve at $0.
 Keep in mind that the prediction markets site doesn’t set the prices you see.
 Instead, they are determined by the market’s collective sentiment on whether an event occurs or not.
 This peer-to-peer format is one of the reasons it differs from regular sportsbooks.

 Sports prediction markets revolve around match winners and player props.
-You can even find markets for trading predictions on sports awards like “Who will win the Ballon d’Or 2026?”.
+You can even find markets for trading predictions on sports awards like "AL Rookie of the Year Winner?".

-Here are some common markets for sports predictions you’ll find:
+Here are some common markets for predictions you’ll find when you decide to trade sports contracts at Crypto.com and other platforms.

 For every sport prediction market, you’ll find a Yes/No contract trading at the market's current implied probability of whether the outcome happens or not.
 Note that your contracts won’t be resolved till the event ends.

-We also observed that prices change constantly in response to supply and demand.
-Therefore, you can choose to sell your contracts before an event ends to minimize losses or make early gains.
+We also observed that prices constantly adjust in response to supply and demand.
+You may sell contracts before events conclude to limit losses or secure profits.

 Unlike sportsbooks, sports prediction market sites are financial derivatives that involve trading event contracts.
 Every sports prediction site featured in this article complies with US financial laws, and the CFTC is the primary regulator overseeing trading activities on these sites.